salvatorecampagna/CarND/term3/project2_semantic_segmentation/README.md

 ## Background

-In this project a Fully Convolutional Network (FCN) is used for Semantic Segmentation.
+In this project a **Fully Convolutional Network (FCN)** is used for **Semantic Segmentation**.
 Semantic Segmentation is the task of partitioning an image into semantically meaningful parts, and to classify each part into one of the pre-determined classes.
 The FCN used in this project can partition images identifying pixels belonging to the road or not.
 As a result the network receives images of any size as input and produces images of the same size as output identifying pixels representing roads.